Your cart is empty.

 A Cure from the Dead

-Cordyceps and like fungal species have long held myriad medicinal uses.
+Cordyceps like many fungal species have long held myriad medicinal uses.
 Cyclosporin A, which was listed by the World Health Organization as an essential medicine, is widely used as a powerful immunosuppressant to aid organ transplants.

-Another species of Cordyceps that grows in Chinese grasslands is harvested and sold as a highly expensive panacea.
+Another species of cordyceps that grows in Chinese grasslands is harvested and sold as a highly expensive panacea.

 “There is real potential medicinal value in the natural products that these organisms make, primarily because they have a phase of their life cycle where they attack and take over a host,” Dentinger says.
 “So it isn’t too surprising then that the chemicals that they produce that allow them to do that to a beetle might also work on other animals like us.”